Saturday, April 27

 - State the main criteria scholarly journals are looking for in an article.

 - List available publishing resources.

 H2 Evaluating Success: Getting More From Your Plan of Service – Jordan DeSousa and Miranda Maguire

 Public libraries must find ways to prove their value to stakeholders.
 Thankfully, one of the most powerful advocacy tools available is something libraries already have: a Plan of Service.
 In this session we’ll show participants how they can use their Plan of Service to demonstrate value and communicate success to stakeholders (community, funders, decision makers).
 We will briefly cover Plan of Service basics before focusing on the process of developing effective goals and measurable objectives that support meaningful evaluation.
 Participants will learn various evaluation and assessment methods, and understand how their Plan of Service can inform future strategic direction.

-- Learn to write more effective goals and measurable objectives.
+- Recognize how to write effective goals and measurable objectives.